danielanywhere/ShopTools/README.md

 Imagine defining your cuts *faster than you could mark them with a straightedge and pencil*.
 That’s what ShopTools delivers.
 No marking.
 No CAD.
 No CAM.
 No tool-path configurations.
-Just accurate positioning of your material on the waste board, and your CNC does the rest.
+You just accurately position your material on the waste board, and your CNC does the rest.

+-   **Use any numbering system**.
+Every measurement textbox supports every popular distance-type measurement expression.
+You can specify inches and fractions of an inch for one parameter, while using decimal inches or millimeters for another.

 -   **Template-driven workflow**.
 Just drag and drop movements, drill positions, and cut lines into place.